My Study Bible

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

 would make windows in heaven, might this thing be?
-And he said, Behold, you shall see it with your eyes, but shall not eat thereof.
+And he said, See, you shall see it with your eyes, but shall not eat of it.

 7:3 And there were four leprous men at the entering in of the gate: and they said one to another, Why sit we here until we die?

-7:5 And they rose up in the twilight, to go to the camp of the Syrians: and when they were come to the uttermost part of the camp of Syria, behold, there was no man there.
+7:5 And they got up in the twilight, to go to the camp of the Syrians: and when they were come to the uttermost part of the camp of Syria, look, there was no man there.

 Flight of the Syrians